amalyali/eSASS/docs/simulating_data/overview.md

 set of simulated event files.
 Note that a spacecraft attitude file to model the time-dependence of eROSITA’s pointing direction.

-Further details, including a usage manual, can be found on the [SIXTE](https://www.sternwarte.uni-erlangen.de/research/sixte/index.php) website.
+Further details, including a usage manual, can be found on the [SIXTE](https://www.sternwarte.uni-erlangen.de/research/sixte/index.php) website, and also the small section on the [eSASS wiki](
 ## Small tricks to speed things up
 ***Check*** the parameters that each task accepts using the command ```plist``` (provided by HEASARC).
 Changes to input parameter names can sometimes not be updated in code documentation.

 1. ```simputverify```- this verifies that the SIMPUT file you want to use in your SIXTE simulator is in the correct file format.

-2. ```erovis```- given a SIMPUT file and a spacecraft attitude file, this computes the time intervals when objects within that simput file are within eROSITA's FOV, storing this information in a .gti file.
+2. ```erovis```- given a SIMPUT file and a [spacecraft attitude file](http://www.sternwarte.uni-erlangen.de/research/sixte/data/eRASS_Pc87M55_3dobi_att_remeis.fits.bz2), this computes the time intervals when objects within that simput file are within eROSITA's FOV, storing this information in a .gti file.
 This can then be inputted into an ```erosim``` command, such that SIXTE only simulates eROSITA observations during these good time intervals.